psaegert/nli-nec/docs/project_log.md

 Compare the type accuracy with the type frequency in the training data.
 Compose 'Model & Data' section in the project report.
 Create figures for the 'Model & Data' section.

+---

+#### 2023-03-25
+Compose Abstract and Methods sections in the project report.
+Add figures to the Results and Experiments sections.

+---

+#### 2023-03-26
+Compose Introduction section in the project report.
+Add visual abstract and model tree to the project report.